AndresTIY/Wknd-Project-6/readme.md

 - What to work on next?
- - user log in with preexisting data
+ - create a tweet
+ - delete tweet
- - user sign up action
+ - user profile/user tweets only